-Long-term debt-The County currently has approximately \$230 million in total bonded debt for functions considered governmental activities.
+Long-term debt-The County currently has approximately \$239 million in total bonded debt for functions considered governmental activities.
 This includes serial bonds issued on behalf of Mohawk Valley Community College and serial bonds (and accreted interest on capital appreciation bonds) issued by the Oneida Tobacco Asset Securitization Corporation (the "OTASC").

-A summary of the County's long-term liabilities at December 31, 2016 and 2015 is presented in Table 8 below.
+A summary of the County's long-term liabilities at December 31, 2017 and 2016 is presented in Table 8 on the following page.